Applications for Fulbright-Nehru Master’s Fellowship for 2022-2023 are now open and interested students may apply by May 17, 2021.

 How to Apply?

-In addition, you must complete and upload the following documents on your online applicaiton:
+- In addition, you must complete and upload the following documents on your online application:

 Disclaimer: We try to ensure that the information we post on Lawctopus is accurate.
 However, despite our best efforts, some of the content may contain errors.
 You can trust us, but please conduct your own checks too.